Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: When contains a nice core

 \begin{claim} If either $B_2$ or $B_2'$ is empty, then $G \in \F_{t-1,t}^n$. \end{claim}

 \begin{proof} Without loss of generality, assume that $B_2$ is empty.
-If $C'$ is empty, then every vertex in $U'$ is adjacent to the vertices in $A\setminus a_0$, resulting in $G$ being an extremal graph in $\F_{t-1,t}^n$.
+If $C'$ is empty, then every vertex in $U'$ is adjacent to the vertices in $A\setminus a_0$, resulting in $G$ being a graph in $\F_{t-1,t}^n$.
 Thus, we can assume that $C'$ is non-empty.
-Now, the number of edges in $G$ is the following:
+Now by Observation \ref{obs}, the number of edges in $G$ is the following:

-where the last strict inequality follows from the fact that $|C'| > 0$. \end{proof}
+where the last strict inequality follows from the fact that $|C'| > 0$.
+This strict inequality contradicts the fact that $G$ has the minimum number of edges among all $K_{t-1,t}$-saturated $n$ by $n$ bipartite graphs. \end{proof}

 \begin{claim} If either $C_2$ or $C_2'$ is empty, then $G \in \F_{t-1,t}^n$. \end{claim}